Enhancement and Suppression of Decay Rates in an Accelerated Fermionic Cavity Coupled to a Massive Field: Conclusion

+We emphasize that while our theoretical model involves fermionic fields, the quantum simulation uses bosonic fields (microwave photons) to simulate the essential physics, particularly the coupling between a discrete state and a continuum and the resulting decay dynamics.
+The beam-splitter interaction Hamiltonian captures the bilinear coupling of the model, and the statistics of the fields are not expected to alter the single-particle decay process we study.

-While our results provide a clear reason within our model why the Unruh effect is not observable due to the exponential suppression, several important limitations define the scope of this work.
-The analysis is conducted in $(1+1)$-dimensional spacetime, which, while theoretically insightful, lacks the full complexity of $(3+1)$-dimensional physics, such as true photon propagation and transverse field modes.
-Furthermore, the model considers a massless confined field coupled to a massive external field.
-This specific configuration, though chosen for analytical clarity, may not capture all the dynamics of systems where both fields are massive.
-Despite these theoretical simplifications, the core phenomenon—a decay rate enhancement due to acceleration—is expected to be robust and can be probed using quantum simulators that effectively realize the key ingredients of our model, namely, an accelerated quantum system coupled to a field environment.
+Notwithstanding the possibility of testing this model, our work has several inherent limitations.
+The analysis is conducted entirely within a (1+1)-dimensional spacetime framework, which neglects key physical features present in realistic (3+1)-dimensional settings, such as the absence of transverse spatial degrees of freedom, limited mode structure, and the lack of angular momentum or helicity effects.
+Furthermore, the model considers a massless confined field coupled to a massive external field — a specific configuration chosen for analytical clarity that may not capture all dynamics of systems where both fields are massive.
+As a result, care must be taken in extrapolating our conclusions — particularly the geometric enhancement $\Gamma_{\text{left}}/ \Gamma_{\text{in}} \sim \frac{al}{\ln(1+al)}$) for $al \sim 1$— to higher-dimensional experimental implementations.